rapidsms/rapidsms/docs/topics/deployment/index.rst

     While there are many deployment methods, there's a common denominator of best practices that all production RapidSMS sites should follow (don't use DEBUG = True).
 We will document a concise list of best practices.

 Example templates.
     There are many options to consider: a bare metal server, cloud VM, platform as a service (PaaS).
-We don't want to bless any single particular method, but we believe that providing sample configurations for a small subset of these will provide a solid foundation and starting point for deploying your own application.
+We don't want to bless any single particular method, but we believe that linking to sample configurations for a small subset of these will provide a solid foundation and starting point for deploying your own application.

 We can look at the overall deployment process in three parts: